6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \begin{itemize} \item Modifications for the THz channel simulation.

 For the THz channel simulation, steps 3, 4, and 11 are modified.
 In step 3, the path loss model is extended to the THz frequency band.
 In step 4, the parameters for generating multipaths are extended to the THz frequency band.
 In step 11, the model described in \cite{THz_Sparsitylxm} is applied to introduce sparsity into the THz channel.
+The detailed modifications and implementation process for THz channel simulation can be found in \cite{THz_Sparsityczw}.